SaahilClaypool/blackmirror/Timeline.md

 # Movie Timeline

-The premise of the show is that nearly everyone has an implant called a grain.
-The grain records every memory that person has, and provides a small device to scroll through these memories.
+In this episode, nearly everyone has an implant called a grain.
+The grain records everything you experience, and provides a small device to scroll through these memories on a heads-up-display shown directly through the eyes.
 The show presents a common story -- one person cheating on another -- with the twist of the grain to help and harm in investigation of this affair.

-## Events
+The events below are shown in chronological order:

-1. The Appraisal
+## The Appraisal

 The main character, Liam Foxwell, is present at a job appraisal meeting with some leaders at his law firm.
 At first Liam believes the appraisal went well, but upon reviewing the memories saved in his grain he is dismayed